-Clarence True Wilson was one of the most powerful advocates of Prohibition in the U.S. He ranked along with Wayne Wheeler and Bishop James Cannon, Jr., as a leading proponent.
-Yet he is less well-known than his more famous colleagues.
+Clarence True Wilson was one of the most powerful advocates of Prohibition.
+He ranked along with Wayne Wheeler and Bishop James Cannon, Jr., as a leading proponent.
+Yet he is less well-known than the others.

-Wilson was born in Milton, Delaware on April 24, 1872.
+Wilson was born in Milton, DE on April 24, 1872.
 His father was the Rev. Dr. John A.B.
-Wilson, a Methodist minister.
+Wilson.
+He was a Methodist minister.
 His mother was Mary Jefferson Wilson.
-Her family was believed to be related to Thomas Jefferson.
+Her family thought it was related to Thomas Jefferson.

 Young Clarence was the first child of the family.
 He was later joined by four brothers and one sister.
 His middle name, True, was from Charles K. True.
 True was a New England philosopher whose work Clarence’s father admired.

-Clarence True Wilson followed his father’s vocation from an early age.
+Clarence True Wilson followed his father’s vocation.
+And it was from an early age.
 At 15, he gave his first sermon.
 At 18 he was ordained a deacon.
 And at 19, he received his first pastorate.

-Health problems led him to move to California at age 23.
-Ten years later he moved to Oregon.
+Health problems led him to move to CA at age 23.
+Ten years later he moved to OR.
 There, he served as minister of a church in Portland.

 In 1910, Wilson became general secretary of the Board of Temperance, Prohibition, and Public Morals.
 He continued in that role until retirement in 1936.
 The Board was the lobbying arm of the Methodist Episcopal Church.
-It was located in Washington, DC, close to legislators.
+It was located in DC.
+That was close to law makers.

 Yet it was Wilson who gave him some of his ammunition.
-Before Prohibition was approved, Wilson ‘sounded the alarm that German Jews had taken control of the liquor traffic.’
-After the Noble Experiment went into effect, he argued that bootleggers should be killed.
-He insisted that ‘The only good bootlegger is a dead bootlegger.’
+Before Prohibition was approved, Wilson “sounded the alarm that German Jews had taken control of the liquor traffic.”
+Then the Noble Experiment went into effect.
+He argued that bootleggers should be killed.
+He insisted that “The only good bootlegger is a dead bootlegger.”

-The religio-political activist suggested that the government should poison alcoholic beverages.
+The religious and political activist suggested something shocking.
+It was that the government should poison alcoholic beverages.
+It did just that!
 His logic was that only those who broke the law by drinking would be killed from the poison.
 There appeared to be no Christian love, forgiveness, or compassion in this church leader.

 Prohibition a Religious Matter

 Achieving Prohibition was seen as a religious matter.
 Therefore, many prohibitionists saw no harm in lobbying, manipulating, and even using illegal means to reach that goal.
-Wilson was an adherent of the ‘end justifies the means’ theory.
+Wilson was an adherent of the “end justifies the means.”
 There was no wall separating church and state.
 This concerned many citizens.

 By his words and actions, Wilson was ant-Semitic, anti-Catholic, and anti-immigrant.
-Unfortunately, Wilson was not alone in his hatred of Jews, Catholics, and immigrants.
+Yet Wilson was not alone in his hatred of Jews, Catholics, and immigrants.
 This was true of many Prohibition leaders.
-They included William H. Anderson, Purley Baker, Daisy Douglass Barr, Hiram Wesley Evans, Richmond Pearson Hobson, and Lillian Sedwick,
+They included William H. Anderson, Purley Baker, Daisy Douglass Barr, Hiram Wesley Evans, Richmond Pearson Hobson, and Lillian Sedwick.

-Wilson often expressed bizarre ideas.
-He accused the liquor industry of “importing” European immigrants to the United States for the sole purpose of engaging in bootlegging.
-Actually, the U.S. had more than enough home-grown bootleggers.
+Wilson often had bizarre ideas.
+He accused the liquor industry of “importing” European immigrants to the US.
+It was for the sole purpose of engaging in bootlegging.
+In fact, the US had more than enough home-grown bootleggers.

-Wilson also promoted the theory that Lincoln’s assassin, John Wilkes Booth, did not die in a burning barn in 1865.
+Wilson also believed that Lincoln’s assassin, John Wilkes Booth, didn’t die in a burning barn.
 He insisted that Booth escaped and lived as a fugitive until 1903.
 Over a 50-year period he spent $12,000 pursuing this theory.
 He even wrote a book trying to prove it.
-The book was apparently printed by a vanity publisher.
+The book was apparently printed by a vanity press.

 As Repeal approached, Wilson endorsed Socialist Party candidate Norman Thomas.
 Wilson was bitter following Repeal.
 He blamed it on a “blind populace stampeded by the wet press and the crooked politicians.”
 He then had an emotional collapse.
 After retiring in 1936, he died three years later at age 66.